strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 Specificly, we are interested in the connection on port 4444 as we know this is the port we used for our malware.

-Now, lets drill down on that connection with some more data:
+Now, let's drill down on that connection with some more data:

 C:\>`netstat -f`